cournape/Bento/doc/source/features.rst

-* Package descriptions are done in a declarative file (inspired from Cabal_ and RPM_ .spec files), so you can easily introspect basic features of packages without running any python code (besides toydist).
+* Package descriptions are done in a declarative file (inspired from Cabal_ and RPM_ .spec files), so you can easily introspect basic features of packages without running any python code (besides bento).
 * A command line interface to configure, build, install projects.
 * Easy integration with native filesystem conventions: every install directory is customizable at the configure stage (autoconf-inspired).